+Today is Easter Sunday and I want to emphasize the importance of the resurrection of Christ to our Christian Faith.
+Let me open with a story.
 One night a drunkard man broke into a house.
-Right before leaving the house with a suite case full of cache and valuables he set the house on fire to cover his tracks.
+Right before leaving the house with a suitcase full of cash and valuables he set the house on fire to cover his tracks.
 When he went home however he found out that his own house is on fire.
 To his amazement he had in fact, burgled and ignited his own house.
-Later on he said, “I had no idea I had so many valuable possessions.”
+Later on, he said, “I had no idea I had so many valuable possessions.”

 Read 1 Corinthians 15:1-58